sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 table, it helps to remember that each of those *F*-tests corresponds to a *pair* of models that are being compared.
 Of course, this leads naturally to the question of *which* pair of models is being compared.
-This is the fundamental difference between ANOVA Types I, II and III: each one corresponds to a different way of choosing the model pairs for the tests.
+This is the fundamental difference between ANOVA Types 1, 2 and 3: each one corresponds to a different way of choosing the model pairs for the tests.

-Type I sum of squares
+Type 1 sum of squares
 ~~~~~~~~~~~~~~~~~~~~~

-The Type I method is sometimes referred to as the “sequential” sum of
+The Type 1 method is sometimes referred to as the “sequential” sum of
 squares, because it involves a process of adding terms to the model one
 at a time.
 Consider the coffee data, for instance.
 Suppose we want to
 run the full 3 × 2 factorial ANOVA, including interaction
 terms.
 The full model contains the outcome variable ``babble``, the
 predictor variables ``sugar`` and ``milk``, and the interaction term
 ``sugar * milk``.
 This can be written as
 ``babble ~ sugar + milk + sugar * milk``.
-The Type I strategy builds this
+The Type 1 strategy builds this
 model up sequentially, starting from the simplest possible model and
 gradually adding terms.